-- Historically/culturally significant

-- Contemporarily significant

-- Ordinary people with extraordinary stories.
+- Historically/culturally significant - Contemporarily significant (pop-culture icons, for example) - Ordinary people with extraordinary stories.

 Many biographies are written about well-known figures whose influence and accomplishments will endure through generations.
 The biographies about them would be considered historically and culturally significant.
 Examples include: